LaurentBerder/container_detection/source/README.md

-This is where the main scripts are.
+This is where the main scripts are, as well as the YAML file with the list of existing classes to detect.

 ##### Label